StrivenWord/td_reviews/source/about/index.md

 ## Affiliate Links

 Although the main purpose of this blog is personal rather than commercial, sponsored affiliate links are being placed the informational boxes that appear near the top of each review.
 The affiliate links only appear on the pages for actual posts, not in the abridged versions of posts appearing on the homepage feed.
-The affiliate links always lead to a sponsored way to purchase some version of the media reviewed.
+The affiliate links usually lead to a sponsored way to purchase some version of the media reviewed.
+When they don't, the promoted product linked to will always be directly relevant to the subject of the review and will be noted explicitly.
 (If there is a good way to experience the media thing for free, such as free streaming from a reputable source, that information will also appear in the informational box purely to be helpful for visitors.)
-These affiliate links are always labeled as such.
+Affiliate links are always labeled as such.
 If affiliate links also appear within the body text of a review, the footer of the webpage for the full post will contain a note indicating so.

 Required disclaimer: **As an Amazon Associate, I receive a commission on qualified purchases.**